-Only U.S. citizens, non-citizen nationals, or qualified aliens, as defined in the following chart, are eligible to receive assistance.
+Only U.S. citizens, non-citizen nationals, or qualified aliens, as defined in this Program Guideline the following chart, are eligible to receive assistance.

-Status Definition U.S. Citizen A person born in one of the 50 States, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, or the Northern Mariana Islands; a person born outside of the U.S. to at least one U.S. parent; or a naturalized citizen.
+Status Definition U.S. Citizen A person born in one of the fifty (50) contiguous States, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, or the Northern Mariana Islands; a person born outside of the U.S. to at least one (1) U.S. parent; or a naturalized citizen.
 Non-Citizen National A person born in an outlying possession of the U.S. (e.g. American Samoa or Swain's Island) on or after the date the U.S. acquired the possession, or a person whose parents are U.S. non-citizen nationals.
 All U.S. citizens are U.S. nationals; however, not every U.S. national is a U.S. citizen.

-Qualified Alien Legal permanent resident ("green card" holder) An asylee, refugee, or an alien whose deportation is being withheld Alien paroled into the U.S. for at least one year Alien granted conditional entry (per law in effect prior to April 1, 1980) Cuban/Haitian entrant Aliens in the U.S. who have been abused, subject to battery or extreme cruelty by a spouse or other family/ household member, or have been a victim of a severe form of human trafficking Aliens whose children have been abused and alien children whose parent has been abused who fit certain criteria
+Status Definition Qualified Alien Legal permanent resident ("green card" holder) An asylee, refugee, or an alien whose deportation is being withheld Alien paroled into the U.S. for at least one year Alien granted conditional entry (per law in effect prior to April 1, 1980) Cuban/Haitian entrant Aliens in the U.S. who have been abused, subject to battery or extreme cruelty by a spouse or other family/ household member, or have been a victim of a severe form of human trafficking Aliens whose children have been abused and alien children whose parent has been abused who fit certain criteria

-If a Rental Unit Applicant does not meet any of the above citizenship criteria, the household may still be considered for assistance if:
+If a Rental Unit Applicant does not meet any of the definitions of a U.S. citizens, non-citizen nationals, or qualified aliens, the household may still be considered for assistance if:

 - Another adult household member meets the citizenship criteria described in the table above; or - The parent or guardian of a minor child who is a U.S. citizen, non-citizen national, or a qualified alien applies for assistance on behalf of the child, as long as they live in the same household.
-The parent or legal guardian must register as the coapplicant.
+The parent or legal guardian must register as the co-applicant.